-Richard has written extensively; his articles have been published regularly in the New York Law Journal (most recently in November 2017) and the Real Property Law Section’s Journal (most recently in the Spring and Summer 2018).
-He has provided primers and road maps on loan workouts; he has analyzed New York’s “Rocket Docket” accelerated adjudication techniques; he has commented on controversial appellate decisions.
-For Thomson Reuters’ Inside the Minds treatise on Distressed Real Estate, published in 2012, he wrote a chapter covering Distressed Real Estate Loan Dispute Resolution.
-Over the past two years, he co-authored two articles on changes in real estate finance.
+Richard has written extensively; his articles have been published regularly in the New York Law Journal (most recently in June 2020) on the latest distressed loan workout strategies and the Real Property Law Section’s Journal (most recently spring 2020).
+He has provided primers and road maps on loan workouts and enforcement remedies; he has analyzed New York’s “Rocket Docket” accelerated adjudication techniques; he has commented on controversial appellate decisions.
+Over the past several years, he co-authored several articles on changes in real estate finance.

 Ron Sernau is part of New York’s real estate industry inner circle and has more than 30 years of experience in real estate law.
 His clients, some of which have relied on his advice for decades, routinely involve him in their strategic decision making.
 Ron offers clients the insight he has gained by representing opposing interests in similar transactions.
 He has advised landlords and tenants, lenders and borrowers, purchasers and sellers, equity investors and developers, managers and owners, and brokers and principals.